 They also wanted both ends of the room painted pink with a matching pink chalkboard.

-These are the colors we purchased from Walmart for the Little Mermaid Bedroom Makeover.
-You can view these colors and more on the Disney Glidden Site
+We purchased These colors from Walmart for the Little Mermaid Bedroom Makeover.
+You can view these colors and more on the Disney Glidden Site (now removed)

 – Glidden Disney Paint in Enchanted Violet

 – Glidden Disney Tintable Chalkboard Paint (as asked for Blushing Princess, but she gave us Pretty as a Princess, so we used that instead)

 We started with the Enchanted Violet and Cool Marine to ensure we liked how it looked.
 I loved it, and so did the girls!
 I could already feel the Little Mermaid bedroom coming together, and I think I may have been the most excited person in the house!